Facebook Pixel

 Current Description

-The new batch of bergamot are looking fabulously bushy and healthy.
-They are a super shape and will flower next spring, if not before.
+The bergamot are looking fabulous again this week with a strong shape and lots of new season growth.
+Although they are not currently in fruit, we do expect these trees to flower and fruit again soon.
+These trees make really special gifts for a citrus collector or for someone who likes to grow something a little bit different.
 Not quite what you were after?
 We have a wide variety of citrus gifts for you to choose from all available with next day delivery options.

 1 x Bergamot Tree + £0.00